Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 }
 ```

-Each `convertAndSend()` can checkout a new channel from the cache.
+Each `convertAndSend()` can check out a new channel from the cache.
 Under high load, channels __with pending operations__ can't be returned to cache, forcing creation of new channels until memory is exhausted.

-__Note__: channel churn also might lead to poor performance.
+__Note__: Channel churn can also lead to poor performance.

 ### 2. Publishing Bottlenecks